 Get the latest from TODAY

-An infant pain reliever and fever reducer sold at major retail stores is being recalled over dosage concerns.
+A November 2018 recall of an over-the-counter infant pain reliever and fever reducer sold at major retail stores is being expanded.

-Three lots of Infants' Ibuprofen Concentrated Oral Suspension, USP (NSAID) 50 mg per 1.25 mL — sold in 0.5 oz. bottles at Wal-Mart, CVS Pharmacy and Family Dollar Services — may have higher concentrations of ibuprofen than what’s on the label, Tris Pharma said in a statement.
+Drug maker Tris Pharma is recalling three additional lots of Infants' Ibuprofen Concentrated Oral Suspension, USP (NSAID) 50 mg per 1.25 mL — sold in 0.5 oz. bottles at Wal-Mart, CVS Pharmacy and Family Dollar Services — because they may contain higher concentrations of ibuprofen than what’s on the label, the FDA reported Tuesday.

 There is a “remote possibility” infants who are more susceptible to a higher potency level of the drug may be more vulnerable to permanent nonsteroidal anti-inflammatory drug (NSAID)-associated kidney injury, the company noted.